ayoisaiah/f2/README.md

 ### Recursive find and replace

 Replace all instances of `js` to `ts` in the current directory and all sub directories (no depth limit by default).
-Use the `--max-depth` or `-m` flag to provide a maximum depth limit.

 ```bash
 $ f2 -f 'js' -r 'ts' -R